kazzle101/PiStorms/README.md

 # PiStorms

+## This fork of PiStorms is to make it compatable with Python 3
+## A Work in progress - this version probably won't work in Python 2.7

 The [PiStorms](http://www.mindsensors.com/content/78-pistorms-lego-interface) is a robotics platform.
 It enables you to create robots using LEGO Mindstorms parts, and control it on a Raspberry Pi with Python.
 Besides its 4 motor ports, 4 sensor ports, and all the benefits of the Raspberry Pi, the PiStorms lets you do even more.
 It has a touchscreen for easy visual feedback and touch input.
 It has a convenient web interface to program and control the device, even accessible on mobile devices.

 We have many [blog posts](http://www.mindsensors.com/blog/PiStorms) on our website about the PiStorms.
 These include tutorials and project ideas.
 There is also a handy [getting started guide](http://www.mindsensors.com/content/72-getting-started-with-pistorms).